kibitzr/kibitzr.github.io/russian-passport.md

 The last line defines what to do in case of error.
 As you can expect from guys, who build notification services as a public list of names, their site is...
 Flaky, so to say.
 I don't want to know how low their uptime is, so I ignore all errors.
-Without this line I would receive error report for every failure.
+Without this line, I would receive error report for every failure.